icm7216/mcalendar/README.md

 If you want to create a calendar for this month.

 When you run the command, the calendar appears on the console.
-The pdf file is created in the pfd directory.
+The pdf file is created in the current directory.
 ```
 mcalendar
 ```